ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## Size of the TRL

-If many non-expired access tokens associated with a registered device are revoked, the pertaining subset of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).
+If many non-expired access tokens associated with a registered device are revoked, the pertaining subset of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception of a response from the TRL endpoint, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).

 This could be exploited by attackers to negatively affect the behavior of a registered device.
 Therefore, in order to help reduce the size of the TRL, the AS SHOULD refrain from issuing access tokens with an excessively long expiration time.